 - Prevent dehydration if your child has diarrhea.
 Give him more liquids to drink.
-Ask your child's PHP how much liquid he should drink and if rehydration drinks may help.
+Ask your child's healthcare provider how much liquid he should drink and if rehydration drinks may help.

 - Prevent constipation.
 Give your child more liquids and foods that are high in fiber, such as fruits, vegetables, and whole grains.
 These will help soften his bowel movements.
 Activity may help prevent constipation.
-Ask your child's PHP about activities that are safe for your child.
+Ask your child's healthcare provider about activities that are safe for your child.

 - Ask about vaccines.
 Your child may need to wait for a period of time after KD to be vaccinated.

 - Your child will not eat or drink, and becomes weaker.